Mahabalipuram — overview

-Mahabalipuram, also known as Mamallapuram was named after Pallava king Narasimhavarman I, known as Mamalla (the great wrestler).
-The Group of Monuments at Mahabalipuram — a UNESCO World Heritage Site — represent the most significant surviving concentration of early Dravidian architectural experimentation in existence, covering rock-cut cave temples, monolithic rathas, giant open-air bas-reliefs, and the earliest freestanding structural temples of South India.
+Mahabalipuram is also known as Mamallapuram.
+In the city, the Group of Monuments at Mahabalipuram — a UNESCO World Heritage Site — represent the most significant surviving concentration of early Dravidian architectural experimentation in existence, covering rock-cut cave temples, monolithic rathas, and giant open-air bas-reliefs.

 All monuments listed below are part of the UNESCO World Heritage Site — Group of Monuments at Mahabalipuram.
 A single combined ASI ticket covers them all.